Data Protection Policy

 - In most cases this provision will apply to routine business data processing activities.

-The Managing Director has overall responsibility for data protection.
+The Managing Director has overall responsibility for data protection, including reviewing all data protection procedures and policies on a regular basis.

 The ‘QuEnSh Manager’ is our designated Data Protection Officer (DPO), and has overall responsibility for the day-to-day implementation of this policy.